fzahner/dotfiles/README.md

 My collection of dotfiles with Herbstluftwm window manager and Neovim config, as well as multiple other small files.
 I am running Linux Mint as my OS, but the config should work regardless of installed Operating System.

 > [!IMPORTANT]
-> To use the herbstluftwm config, supporting software is needed.
+> To use the herbstluftwm and/or eww config, supporting software is needed.
 See `herbstluftwm/README.md` for more information.

+## Installation

-## Usage with Chezmoi
+### Usage with Chezmoi

 1. Install [chezmoi](https://www.chezmoi.io/):
 2. Apply dotfiles: